Offa's Dyke Path: Promotion and media

 Various bodies on either side of the border are collaborating on a sustainable tourism partnership, a principal focus of which is Walking with Offa, both on the trail but also in what has been dubbed Offa's Country i.e. in a corridor along the border.

 The path was the focus of an episode of the Channel 4 program Britain's Ancient Tracks with Tony Robinson.

 In June 2021, during the footpath's 50th year, an Offa's Dyke Rescue Fund was launched to restore eroded and other damaged parts of the route and to buy parts of the path at risk of sustained damage or negligence from local land owners.
-The fund is working in consultation with CADW and English Heritage and the National Trail Unit.
+The fund is working in consultation with Cadw and English Heritage and the National Trail Unit.

-On 22 August 2021 BBC's Countryfile programme celebrated 50 years of the path.
+On 22 August 2021, the BBC's Countryfile programme celebrated 50 years of the path.